chaitanya-hack1O1/Smartchef-Webapp/README.md

 ![Screenshot 2025-06-22 124012](https://github.com/user-attachments/assets/93deddbf-0ddc-43e6-a086-4ef832beb0cf)

 Admin note for you:-
-Okay as this project is made just 2 hours and the reason behind this to make this project is I don't know about streamit lib and recently I learned about it so, I want to test my skills by doing and this web app.
-I have learnt many things logics and real case instrument that how does the web app in hosted on a streamit package so this is what I made if you like this then star this repo.I will meet you with in project
+Okay as this project is made just 2 hours and the reason behind this to make this project is I don't know about streamit lib and recently I learned about it so, I want to test my skills by doing.
+I have learnt many things logics and real cases & function & dealed with errors.So this is what, i made if you like this then star this repo.I will meet you with in next projects...
+Happy Learning
+Happy Hacking